Aleppo Pepper vs Urfa Biber: Bright Flake or Dark Cure?

 Use a 1:1 volume swap only when chile warmth matters more than color or freshness.
 When Urfa replaces Aleppo in salad, eggs, or yogurt, add a small squeeze of lemon or a little sumac to bring back the lift.

-When Aleppo replaces Urfa in butter, lamb, or beans, add a pinch of smoked paprika or a darker chile such as Korean gochugaru's fruitier red flake lane only if the recipe can accept a brighter red tone.
+When Aleppo replaces Urfa in butter, lamb, or beans, add a pinch of smoked paprika or a darker chile such as Korean gochugaru's fruitier red flake role only if the recipe can accept a brighter red tone.

 Storage Clues

 Freshness has different tells.
 Aleppo should smell fruity and look deep red, while Urfa should be dark, slightly moist, and aromatic rather than dusty.
-Store both away from heat and light; refrigerate Urfa if it clumps from its natural oils before you finish the jar.
+Store both away from heat and light.
+Refrigerate Urfa if it clumps from its natural oils before you finish the jar.

 Aleppo Pepper vs Urfa Biber FAQ